lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab0.md

 2 points for addressing each of the five questions.

 ## Grading turnaround
-This classwork will be graded with scores in Brightspace by 5pm on May 13th.
+This lab will be graded with scores in Brightspace by 5pm on Friday, August 26th.